ylqi007/py-utils/README.md

 1. `coco.imgToAnns` is a dictionary, with key the `img_id` and value the `anns` for that image.
 Only images in this key set has annotations.
 2. `coco.anns` is annotations in all images, and each annotation is an object.

+Note:

+1. The parameters in `coco2pascal.py` file can be changed according to specific images and annotations directory.

 ## Explanation